JetBrains/guide/site/java/tutorials/sharing-project-on-github/sharing-project-multi-step-approach/index.md

 topics: []
 author: hs
 subtitle: >-
-  How to enable version control for your project locally first before sharing it to GitHub
+  How to enable version control for your project locally first before sharing it to GitHub.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/4ukhZvOmAtk?start=850"
 ---